 Virtually every home, office building, and factory in America once contained asbestos.
 Many of them still do.
-However, most asbestos-based products were phased out in the late 20th century.
+However, most asbestos products were phased out in the late 20th century.

 How Construction Workers Were Exposed to Asbestos

 Construction workers cut, drilled, sanded, and shaped several asbestos-based building products before installing them in their final state.
-Once installed, most materials containing asbestos were stable and safe.
+All this work could release asbestos fibers into the air.

-Construction workers also cross-contaminated people and places outside of their workspace.
+Construction work could also cause secondhand asbestos exposure.
 Asbestos from construction sites settled on workers’ clothes, tools, and vehicles.
-As a result, families were exposed to asbestos while doing laundry or traveling in contaminated cars.
+Family members could be exposed to asbestos while doing laundry or traveling in contaminated cars.